Exclusive: As Japan's GPIF pivots, JGBs now less than half of assets - source

-Japan's $1.1-trillion (682.24 billion pounds) public pension fund pulled back from Japanese bonds in the most recent quarter, allowing domestic bonds to fall below half of its portfolio for the first time, a person with direct knowledge of the allocation told Reuters.
+Japan's $1.1-trillion public pension fund pulled back from Japanese bonds in the most recent quarter, allowing domestic bonds to fall below half of its portfolio for the first time, a person with direct knowledge of the allocation told Reuters.

 Japan's Government Pension Investment Fund, the world's largest public pension, is scheduled to announce details on its portfolio allocation and performance for the September quarter in November.